Pricing Strategy

 That does not mean every site needs agency-level budgets.
 It does mean buyers should understand what they are paying for, what gets left out of cheap packages, and which costs recur after launch.

 The healthiest website budgets are built around outcomes: what the site should do, how much content it needs, and what happens when the business needs changes six months later.
-The safest way to protect CTR while increasing impressions is to answer adjacent questions clearly enough that Google can test the page for more intents without changing what the business actually offers.
+A plumber who wants three calls a week has a different budget than a SaaS startup that needs the site to handle signups, billing, and a docs section.
+Price the job, not the page count.

 • design and front-end build quality